fairfield-ba510-spring2020/term-project-cornertable/.ipynb_checkpoints/README JF-checkpoint.md

 - Translating and documenting the data through the creation of an ERD which we used to structure and design our database (Coursedata.db)
 - Uploading the data (csv files) and populating the database
-- Testing our database to ensure domain, entity, relational integrity (CourseDataTests.ipynb)
+- Testing our database to ensure domain, entity, and relational integrity (CourseDataTests - FINAL.ipynb)
 - Creation of a data warehouse (DataWarehouse.db) in a star-schema format
-- Testing our data warehouse to ensure domain, entity, relational integrity (CourseDataWarehouseTests.ipynb)
+- Testing our data warehouse to ensure domain, entity, and relational integrity (CourseDataWarehouseTests - FINAL.ipynb)
-- Querying our database/data warehouse in order to answer key questions and demonstrate the efficiency and usefulness of our data warehouse  (WarehouseUtilization.ipynb)
+- Querying our database/data warehouse in order to answer key questions and demonstrate the efficiency and usefulness of our data warehouse  (WarehouseUtilization_Done.ipynb)

 ## Step 1 - ERD